top of page

 Now we know about five methods for moving concrete to the places it needs to be.

-In the end, we’ll learn how to pour concrete in two unlikely places.
+Ultimately, we’ll learn how to pour concrete in two unlikely places.

 Tally-ho!